contactandyc/another-c-library/2_timing.md

 datatype variable_name;
 ```

-In the main function declaration, argv is declared in a unique way.
+In the main function declaration, `argv` is declared uniquely.

 ```c
 char *argv[];
 ```

-The asterisk means that the variable named argv is a pointer to the type char which is a single byte and is signed (signed is the default datatype prefix).
-The [] after the argv indicates that argv is referencing an array of pointers.
+The asterisk means that the variable named `argv` is a pointer to the type `char` which is a single byte and is signed (signed is the default datatype prefix).
+The `[]` after the `argv` indicates that `argv` is referencing an array of pointers.

 In the following array
 ```